 Their first trip began in Buenos Aires, Argentina in 2000.
 They drove their way through South America, Central America, Mexico and finally North America to Alaska.

-In the last 11 years, The Zapps have logged 144,000 miles, seen 24 countries, and had four children along the way.
+In the last 12 years, the Zapp’s logged 200,000 miles, seen over 40 countries, and had four children along the way.

 I had the pleasure of meeting and spending time with Herman and Candelaria when they had an exhibit at the NY State Fair in 2007.
 Their story is unthinkable.